 Four of the five church buildings mentioned above are still standing.
 Liberty Chapel was the oldest Friends church in the area and the only one whose meetinghouse is no longer standing.
 Below is a sketch of the church from a 1926 newspaper.
 The church was reportedly called Liberty Centre Chapel at the time of Mary Arabelle Secaur’s murder in 1872 and was the church she attended.
 She is buried in the cemetery there.

 It is not mentioned in Hinshaw’s compilation, but there was a Friends Church in Celina on West Fayette Street, between Mill and Brandon, east of the old railroad tracks.
-That church is no longer standing.
+That church was associated with the Ohio Yearly Meeting and is no longer standing.

 Main source of information: “A Brief History of the Churches of Van Wert Quarterly Meeting of Friends (Quakers)” by Gregory P. Hinshaw, 1999, 2000, 2001, 2003, 2005.